fedor-goncharov/pool-reservation-bot/README.md

 # pool-reservation-bot
-Telegram bot and side service which helped with some pool reservations during COVID-19.
+Source for telegram bot and side service which helped with some pool reservations during COVID-19.

-My anonymous friend asked help to reserve swimming sessions during COVID-19.
-The problem was that only limited number of persons can reserve a place for one swimming session and the reservation was happening as "first-click-first-reserved place".
-Moreover, reservations were opened very early in the night, so it was very tiring to do all by hand.
+My anonymous friend asked some help to reserve swimming sessions during COVID-19.
+The problem was that only limited number of persons can reserve a place for one swimming session and the reservation was happening following the "first-click-first-reserved place" scheme.
+Moreover, actual reservations were opened very early in the night, so it was very tiring to do for him/her all by hand.

-This is a telegram bot which automated the registration procedure and allowed my aunt to sleep in the nights and enjoy early morning swims.
+This is a telegram bot which automated the registration procedure and allowed my friend to sleep in the nights and still enjoy morning and evening swims.

   * ```reservation_bot.py``` - telegram reservation bot that interacts with the user to schedule next reservation
   * ```reservation_service.py``` - looped service which performs actual reservations from the given list